qdrant/java-client/README.md

 which creates a client that will connect to Qdrant on <https://localhost:6334>.

-Internally, the high level client uses a low level gRPC client to interact with Qdrant.
+Internally, the high-level client uses a low-level gRPC client to interact with Qdrant.
 Additional constructor overloads provide more control over how the gRPC client is configured.
 The following example configures a client to use TLS, validating the certificate using the root CA to verify the server's identity